ExecutionLLC/gen-bs/README.md

     npm run db:create

+After the database is created, it should be filled with default values, such as samples and views.
+To do that, execute the following command:

+    npm run defaults:import

 After all of that done without errors, use the following command to launch the frontend with WS:

     npm start

+# Additional Info

+Default database data lays in `defaults/` folder.

+Part of the default data is imported from the external JSON files and needs some transformations to be imported.
+Such data lays in `defaults/templates/` folder.

+The scripts generating the actual defaults are also kept at the `defaults/` folder.
+These scripts can be launched by running the following command:

+    npm run defaults:generate